Breaking the Shift Cipher

 (c) Dec

-The algorithm for key generation Gen is used to choose a key k at random from the set of all possible secert keys, denoted by the key space K.
+The algorithm for key generation Gen is used to choose a key k at random from the set of all possible secret keys, denoted by the key space K.

 The algorithm for encryption Enc takes as inputs the message m and the secret key k and outputs the ciphertext c.